SeeedDocument/Seeed-WiKi/docs/Seeeduino_GPRS.md

 You can debug Sim800h by this interface.

 * **ICSP**
 This is the ICSP connection for the ATMEGA32U4-MUR, it is located in the standard ICSP/SPI position for Arduino Uno, Due, Mega, and Leonardo compatible hardware (e.g. shields) that may use this connector.
-The SPI pins in this port: MISO, SCK, and MOSI, are also connected to digital pins 12, 13, and 11 respectively just like those of the Arduino Leonardo.
+The SPI pins in this port: MISO, SCK, and MOSI, please note that those pins DIDN'T connect to D11~D13.

 * **LED PWR2**
 SIM800H Power Indication